nicoalba/pyth-price-solana/README.md

     x=$(v3 solana-message);            if [ -n "$x" ]; then cargo update -p "${x// v/@}" --precise 2.4.0; else cargo update -p solana-message            --precise 2.4.0; fi
     ```

-6. Generate and set your program ID:
+6. Generate and set your program ID.

     A program ID is your program's onchain address (pubkey) derived from: `target/deploy/pyth_demo-keypair.json`.
 It must match in *both*: